Advisory Committee

 Members of the Advisory Committee

-Gail Chang Bohr (March 2024-February 2026)
+Gail Chang Bohr (2026-2028)

 Judge Gail Chang Bohr was the first elected Asian American judge in Ramsey County and currently serves as a Senior Judge for the State of Minnesota.
 Prior to her judicial career she had received numerous distinguished service awards and national recognition for her path-breaking leadership roles in child advocacy work, advancing human rights, and contributions to race relations.
 Among her awards are the William Mitchell Law Review Excellence in Leadership Award and the American Bar Association’s Child Advocacy Award.